-It seems that different entities with accumulated knowledge in a certain maritime field view this as an opportunity to enter the education market and offer courses in their fields of expertise.
-This approach can be clearly recognised among classification societies but can also be noted among equipment producers (for example, Konsberg), associations (for example, IALA), and maritime training solution providers (for example, Videotel, Seagull, Marlins etc.).
+Different entities with accumulated knowledge in a specific maritime field view this as an opportunity to enter the education market and offer courses in their fields of expertise.
+This approach can be recognised among classification societies.
+It can also be noted among equipment producers (for example, Kongsberg), associations (for example, IALA), and maritime training solution providers (for example, Videotel, Seagull, Marlins, etc).
 However, the programmes offered by those ventures usually remain close to their field of expertise and rarely offer courses from other fields.

-The courses offered by MET establishments mostly target employees in shipping companies and supporting industries.
+MET establishments' courses mainly target shipping companies' employees and supporting industries.
 The course subjects are flexible in terms of duration, scope and delivery.
 The most attractive courses cover maritime law, maritime economy and ships' technologies.